 Safety Channel recording using the Rode Videomic Pro+

-This has got to be the easiest way of recording your audio with a safety channel.
+This must be the easiest way of recording your audio with a safety channel.

 The RØDE VideoMic Pro+ is an on-camera shotgun microphone and is designed for use with camcorders, DSLR cameras, and portable audio recorders.